What is the role of an instructional designer when developing an online course?

 4. Reviewing and refining the beta course

-After the beta course has been built, the instructional designer reviews and refines the outcome.
+After the module or course has been built, the instructional designer reviews and refines the outcome.
 It's our role to ensure that the content flows naturally and seamlessly.